USSF-ORBIT/ussf-portal-client/docs/development.md

 ### Local Development with Docker

 You can spin up your Docker environment using Docker Compose.
 By running `yarn services:up`, it will use `docker-compose.services.yml` to create and run the services required for development.
-This does _not_ include Matomo (our analytics platform) since the portal does not require it to run.
+This _does_ include Matomo (our analytics platform) for convienience though Portal does not require it to run.

 Services include: